 There are several academic programs that require specific courses in mathematics or that require major courses in statistics or research methodology.
-Accounting, Biology, Business Administration, Chemistry, Clinical Laboratory Science, Criminal Studies, Economics, Environment Studies, Exercise Science, Psychology, Sociology, the Teaching-Schools-and-Society major concentrations (Education/Licensure) and, of course, Mathematics are all programs that require either a specific mathematics course or a mathematics pre-requisite for one or more disciplinary courses within the major.
+Accounting, Biology, Business Administration, Chemistry, Criminal Studies, Economics, Environment Studies, Exercise Science, Psychology, Sociology, the Teaching-Schools-and-Society major concentrations (Education/Licensure) and, of course, Mathematics are all programs that require either a specific mathematics course or a mathematics pre-requisite for one or more disciplinary courses within the major.
 The online mathematics placement testing process will help you and your academic advisor choose the best path for you to follow in order to be successful and progress through your chosen major.

 Fleer Center students should complete the Mathematics Placement Examination process as soon as possible upon admission to Salem College and at least one month prior to registering for a mathematics course, regardless of whether she has transferred in credits or has obtained CLEP, AP or IB credit for mathematics courses.
 Each student’s results are used, in conjunction with other information, to determine the most appropriate mathematics course for her to enroll in so that she can progress towards her intended major.
 Our placement testing process is online and can be completed at any time.
 Salem College has adopted the Maple TA®-MAA Mathematics Placement Testing Suite® so that each student will be assured of being placed in the right mathematics course for her preparation level and intended major.
 Students will be able to take placement tests from almost any computer with almost any web browser, at any time.